The Colditz Story: Production

-The theatre revue towards the end of the film, which the inmates use to mask the escape by Reid and Winslow, begins with a parody of the Will Fyffe song I Belong to Glasgow, rendered I Belong to Colditz.
-Ian Carmichael and Richard Wattis, playing two Guards officers, perform a Flanagan and Allen routine, based on Underneath the Arches.
+The theatre revue towards the end of the film, which the inmates use to mask the escape by Reid and Winslow, begins with a parody of the Will Fyffe song "I Belong to Glasgow", rendered "I Belong to Colditz".
+Ian Carmichael and Richard Wattis, playing two Guards officers, perform a Flanagan and Allen routine, based on the song "Underneath the Arches".

 Reception

 The film was the fourth most popular film at the British box office in 1955.
 According to Kinematograph Weekly it was a "money maker" at the British box office in 1955.
 It recouped its cost in Britain alone after five months.

 However the film performed poorly at the US box office, like most British war movies of this era.

 A BBC television series, Colditz, was based on Reid's book and broadcast 1972–74.
 It starred David McCallum, Robert Wagner, Jack Hedley and Edward Hardwicke.